 The Next Phase

 11 NATO countries were represented at the event through their Permanent Representatives and Deputies.
-Pictured here are two members of the Greek delegation.
-Heartstone is now in the process of contacting all the countries who have expressed interest in seeing the exhibition and Global Story Circle take shape in their own respective locations, thus helping to increase the audience reached with this story
+Pictured here are two members of the Greek delegation looking at the image showing KFOR protecting religious sites, in this case a mosque.
+The next image depicted KFOR protecting a church.
+Heartstone is now in the process of contacting all the countries who have expressed interest in seeing the exhibition and Global Story Circle take shape in their own respective locations, thus helping to grow the audience reached with this story.

 Working with the National Museum of Kosovo